In this article, I want to talk about the right ballpoint pen for Kuligraphy and tell you which specific pens I use and recommend.

 The pen does not really matter in the beginning, if you just starting with Kuligraphy.

-At first you need to learn the right movements and how to write the individual letters before you think about special pens.
+At first, you need to learn the right movements and how to write individual letters before you think about special pens.

 Just grab a standard ballpoint pen and start practicing Faux Kuligraphy for example.